isisaddons-legacy/isis-module-security/README.md

 ## Change Log ##

-* `1.8.0` (snapshot) - released against Isis 1.8.0.  `ApplicationTenancy` extended to support hierarchical tenancies, with path as primary key (nb: breaking change), support to make easier to extend (pluggable factories and events for all actions).
+* `1.8.0` - released against Isis 1.8.0.  `ApplicationTenancy` extended to support hierarchical tenancies, with path as primary key (nb: breaking change), support to make easier to extend (pluggable factories and events for all actions).
 MeService on TERTIARY menuBar.
 * `1.7.0` - released against Isis 1.7.0
 * `1.6.2` - made more resilient so can be called by an application's own 'security seed' service
 * `1.6.1` - support for account types and delegated authentication realm